KalpaDAO/Whitepaper/README.md

 ## 8. System Upgrades

 Agents must pass a Proof of Personhood threshold to vote on system proposals in an effort to mitigate sybil attacks ⁷ as well as other system vulnerabilities presented by Pareto distribution ⁸.
-Kalpa members can still vote on community proposals, but will not not be able to vote on proposals for system upgrades.
+Kalpa members can still vote on community proposals, but will not not be able to vote on system upgrade proposals unless Proof of Personhood thresholds are met.

 ## 9. Membership